Visit to Guildford

 St Nicolas Church & Loseley Chapel

-Our final stop is St Nicolas Church, where we will visit the Grade II*-listed Loseley Chapel, carefully restored and home to the striking memorials of the More-Molyneux family of nearby Loseley Park.
+Our next stop will be St Nicolas Church, where we will visit the Grade II*-listed Loseley Chapel, carefully restored and home to the striking memorials of the More-Molyneux family of nearby Loseley Park.